zerodevapp/zerodev-docs/docs/create-wallets/custodial-wallet-apis/fireblocks.md

 # Fireblocks

-[Fireblocks](http://fireblocks.com/) is a widely used custodial key provider.
+[Fireblocks](http://fireblocks.com/) is a widely used key infrastructure provider.
 By combining ZeroDev with Fireblocks, you can create **custodial AA wallets** whose security is provided by Fireblocks, with powerful functionalities such as sponsoring gas, batching transactions, etc.

 ## Integration